acloudmaker/HashiCorp-Terraform/README.md

 3. [Exam Review - Terraform Associate Certification](https://learn.hashicorp.com/tutorials/terraform/associate-review) : Organized by each objective, its associated documentation and tutorial (it doesn't get any better than this to prepare!)

 ### Exam Tips
 1. HashiCorp documentation and [HashiCorp Learn-Terraform] resources are excellent.
-While going through the [Exam Review] above, try out tall the hands-on tutorials, they are easy and work as is as given in the documentation
+While going through the [Exam Review] above, try out all the hands-on tutorials, they are easy and work as is as given in the documentation
 2. Pay particular attention to _blue_ and _yellow_ boxes highlighting _technical notes_ and _NOTES_

 ## GitHub Repos-HashiCorp